 Return to ARTICLE INDEX

-Day five was our day to climb Gannett, 13,804 feet, via the Gooseneck Route.
-Reaching the peak from Titcomb Basin involves a long, up and down climb, glacier travel and potentially technical obstacles on Gooseneck Ridge.
-Our approach trek took us up and over Dinwoody Pass, 12,800 feet.
-The south side of the pass is steep and it was icy.
+On the 5th day, we climbed Gannett Peak (13,804 feet) via the Gooseneck Route.
+Reaching the peak from Titcomb Basin involves a long, up-and-down climb, glacier travel and potentially technical obstacles on Gooseneck Ridge.
+Our approach trek took us up over Dinwoody Pass (12,800 feet).
+The South Side of the pass is steep and it was icy.
 We had to use our crampons and ice axes.
-From the pass we descended more moderate slopes to the Dinwoody Glacier and then traversed across the Dinwoody losing more elevation to the spot where it intersects the Gooseneck Glacier.
+From the pass, we descended more moderate slopes to the Dinwoody Glacier and then traversed across the Dinwoody losing more elevation to the spot where it intersects the Gooseneck Glacier.

-Once we gained a footing on Gooseneck Ridge our route climbed up the ridge on good cramponing snow to Gannett’s summit ridge and then to the summit.
+Once we gained a footing on Gooseneck Ridge, our route climbed up the ridge on good cramponing snow to Gannett’s summit ridge and then to the summit.
 We had a strange, deflating encounter on the summit which I wrote about in an article in Summit Magazine: Tales of Two Mountains.

-At a minimum you will need an ice axe and crampons for this route.
-Prudence dictates that you rope up for the glacier travel and depending on the condition of the bergschrund you may need pickets or a couple of ice screws to set up a belay.
+At a minimum, you need an ice axe and crampons for this route.
+Prudence dictates that you rope up for the glacier travel and, depending upon the condition of the bergschrund, you may need pickets or a couple of ice screws to set up a belay.
 Once we were on the summit, the crux was still ahead of us–the crux being the long walk back to camp.
 Our route covered 10 miles round trip.
 We started at 5:30AM and got back at dusk.

-Our sleep that evening was interrupted by one of the finest lightening shows imaginable as a storm came in after midnight and treated us to thunder and lightening for over an hour.
-At times there were so many concurrent flashes that the basin was lit up like day time.
+Our sleep that evening was interrupted by one of the finest lightning shows imaginable as a storm came in after midnight and treated us to thunder and lightning for over an hour.
+At times there were so many concurrent flashes that the basin was lit up like daytime.
 There was a hardly a drop of rain.
 The next day we took it easy, slept in and took only short walks around the basin.

 All good things must come to an end and we started our long hike out.
 We hiked 12 miles and camped at Miller Lake which left us just 3 miles on our last day.
-Of all the trips I have taken into the Wind River Range this one was the only trip blessed by great weather.
-August is the best time to travel in the range but I have been snowed on in August on two different occasions.
+Of all the trips I have taken into the Wind River Range, this one was the only trip blessed by great weather.
+August is the best time to travel in the range but I have been snowed on in August on 2 different occasions.
 The only bad weather we had was the delightful thunderstorm that was really more entertainment than anything.
 Our round trip and day hikes covered 53 miles.